princemishra01/service-request-frontend/README.md

 ## Installation

-To set up and run the SocioDot application locally, follow these steps:
+To set up and run the Frontend of application locally, follow these steps:

 - Clone the repository: